 Propagation, production, and cultivation: Initial germinability of mature field-collected A. hymenelytra seed was 26% (Kay et al. 1988).
 Long-term storage (7 years) can increase germinability of A. hymenelytra to greater than 30 percent, while storage conditions can range from room temperature to cooler temperatures without loss of germinability (Kay et al. 1988).
 For A. canescens, Kay et al. (1984, 1988) reported no loss in seed viability following nine years of hermetic storage at -15°C, Stevens et al. (1981) found no loss in viability following 15 years in open storage, and Plummer (1983) found no viability loss after 10 years storage.
 Germination of A. canescens is highest at 12°C to 23°C and improved by removal of the seed wings (Springfield 1969, 1970).
 Germinability of A. polycarpa seeds increased significantly when stored at room temperature (Kay et al. 1984), but the length of storage time was not specified.
 A. polycarpa experiences optimal germination under a day/night temperature cycle of 24°/16°C (Chatterton and McKell 1969; Graves et al. 1975).
-A. confertifolia germinated best at a constant 12°C, and germination success greatly decreases with increasing temperature (Sabo et al. 1979).
+Atriplex confertifolia germinated best at a constant 12°C, and germination success greatly decreases with increasing temperature (Sabo et al. 1979).
 However, germination characteristics in A. confertifolia vary with temperature (Sanderson et al. 1990), and warmer germination temperatures may be successful for Mojave Desert populations.

 Atriplex canescens performed very well in evaluations of increasing plant materials using stem cuttings from wild stock (Everett et al. 1978).
 Salvage of adult A. confertifolia and A. hymenelytra resulted in 84% and 59% survival, respectively, after 12 months of care in a nursery; surviving plants were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 54% and 47% survival, respectively, 27 months after transplanting (Abella et al. 2015b).

-Recoverability: A. canescens resprouts after fire (Brooks and Minnich 2006), but recovery may require several years.
-A. canescens is used widely in restoration projects throughout the southwestern U.S. In a New Mexico grassland, A. canescens sustained 62% mortality after a fire, and survivors did not fully recover until 5-6 years later (Parmenter 2008).
-The seeds of this species are of medium weight and wind-dispersed, facilitating recolonization After disturbance.
+Recoverability: Atriplex canescens resprouts after fire (Brooks and Minnich 2006), but recovery may require several years.
+Atriplex canescens is used widely in restoration projects throughout the southwestern US.
+In a New Mexico grassland, A. canescens sustained 62% mortality after a fire, and survivors did not fully recover until 5–6 years later (Parmenter 2008).
+The seeds of this species are of medium weight and wind-dispersed, facilitating recolonization.
+After disturbance.
 A. canescens has been used in restoration projects in desert regions for decades and establishes well when seeded or outplanted (Abella and Newton 2009).
-A. confertifolia can reseed burned areas but does not resprout after fire (West 1994; Haubensak et al. 2009).
-A. polycarpa establishes well from seed and has high outplant survival (Abella and Newton 2009), but seedlings and outplants must be protected from herbivory (Graves et al. 1978).
+Atriplex confertifolia can reseed burned areas but does not resprout after fire (West 1994; Haubensak et al. 2009).
+Atriplex polycarpa establishes well from seed and has high outplant survival (Abella and Newton 2009), but seedlings and outplants must be protected from herbivory (Graves et al. 1978).
 A. hymenelytra has not been tested in restoration in the Mojave Desert.

 Baccharis spp.
 (Asteraceae)